Skip To Content

 17.3.2 Where the College seeks costs above the rate in Tariff A, it must provide a bill of costs including invoices or receipts for any disbursements or out of pocket expenses claimed.

-17.3.3 If a member requests costs from the College under s.
+17.3.3 If a registrant requests costs from the College under s.
 53 of the Code they shall file a motion no later than 30 days from the date of the Tribunal’s final decision or the withdrawal of the allegations.
 The motion record need not include a bill of costs.

 17.3.4 A motion under rule 17.3.3 shall be heard in two stages.
 In the first stage, the panel will decide whether the College is required to pay costs.
 In the second stage, if costs have been awarded, the panel will decide on the amount of costs.
-Prior to the second stage, the member must provide a bill of costs including invoices or receipts for any disbursements or out of pocket expenses claimed.
+Prior to the second stage, the registrant must provide a bill of costs including invoices or receipts for any disbursements or out of pocket expenses claimed.

 Rule 18 — Appeals and Judicial Reviews